Information for prospective PhD students

 Can I join the RUG PhD Scholarship programme at the Faculty of Behavioural and Social Sciences?

 In September 2016, the University of Groningen has started with the PhD Scholarship Programme.
-Within the faculty of Behavioural and Social Sciences the scholarship programme is reserved for Research Master students from the Behavioural and Social Sciences.
+Within the faculty of Behavioural and Social Sciences the positions from the scholarship programme are reserved for students from the Research Master Behavioural and Social Sciences.
 See our Research Master website.
-In the PhD scholarship programme, international students who have been awarded a competitive scholarship in their country of origin may be eligible for a financial supplement to their scholarship.
+However, international students from other educational programmes who have been awarded a competitive scholarship in their country of origin may be eligible for a financial supplement to their scholarship, within the context of the PhD scholarship programme.

 Does the Graduate School have a PhD student programme in which I can enroll?